Omega-3 Fatty Acids

 - Omega-3 fatty acid (EPA and DHA) capsules or supplements with EPA have been associated with weight stabilization, gain in lean body mass, and improvement in quality of life markers in patients losing weight as a result of advanced pancreatic and head and neck cancers.

-- Promoted weight maintenance or gain during cancer treatment, and improved scores of physical function and global health status
+- Promoted weight maintenance or gain during cancer treatment, and improved scores of physical function and global health status with omega-3s or EPA alone, with a trend toward fewer interruptions of chemotherapy treatment

-- Maintained body weight during chemotherapy
+- Maintained or benefited body weight during chemotherapy

 - Omega-3 supplements improved outcomes, especially body composition, in patients undergoing chemotherapy and/or radiotherapy.